Your One Stop Shop for Cable Lugs

 - More Cheaper

-But because of the modernization of the electrical and mechanical industry, aluminum lugs are now also as safe and secure as that of copper cable lugs.
+But because of the modernization of the electrical and mechanical industry, aluminum lugs are now also as safe and secure as that of copper compression lugs.

 You don’t have to worry about connection failure and at the same, still, have the have option of buying one at a lower price.

 If you are having a hard time choosing what type of cable lugs to use, we listed the following types of cable lugs based on their features: installation process and safety features.

 A Copper Terminal Lug is a type of a copper compression lugs that is used in fastening connections to a terminal. they can be found from many copper lugs manufacturers around the world.

 It is designed to connect in different ways like a stud, a chassis, or to one end of a terminal.
 It may also be connected in various ways like screwing, pressing or crimping.